A Transport Plan for Growth

 A New Mobility Culture for Merseyside – The Merseyside Local Transport Plan

-The Local Transport Plan (LTP) provides the framework for the policies and plans that will guide the future delivery of transport in Merseyside.
-The third LTP for Merseyside became active on 1 April 2011.
+The Local Transport Plan (LTP) provides the framework for the policies and plans that will guide the future delivery of transport in Merseyside and the wider City Region as set out in the Transport Plan for Growth.

 "A city region committed to a low carbon future, which has a transport network and mobility culture that positively contributes to a thriving economy and the health and wellbeing of its citizens and where sustainable travel is the option of choice."